 Agraphesthesia and Tactile Agnosia

 Much like impaired localization, somatosensory cortex damage can cause difficulties with recognizing things traced on the skin.
-For example, a person with this problem would not be able to tell whether an X or an O was written on the palm of their hand.
+For example, a person with this problem would not be able to tell whether an X or an O was traced on the palm of their hand.

 People with this disorder often also have trouble identifying an object by touch alone.
 If their eyes are closed, they cannot tell if they are holding a fork, a pen, or a book.
 It all feels the same.
 This is known as tactile agnosia.

 Treating Somatosensory Cortex Damage